AlgoVoyager/AlgoTeleScrapper/README.md

 # Telegram Scraper and Adder Bot

-This repository contains a Python script for scraping members from Telegram groups or channels and adding them to another channel.
+This repository contains Python scripts for scraping members from Telegram groups or channels and adding them to another channel.

 ## Features